Symmetry extension by condensation defects in five-dimensional gauge theories: Five-dimensional Maxwell Theory

 \item If $\kappa=\ell=1$, the electric symmetry is preserved, the magnetic symmetry is violated by the usual mixed electric-magnetic 't~Hooft anomaly, whereas the conservation law of the instantonic symmetry reads

 Again, this depends on the dynamical current operator of the magnetic symmetry, and it is a different but equivalent presentation of the 3-group structure of the theory.
-Indeed, in this case the Maxwell action \eqref{Maxwell_5d_action} is invariant under the modified $U(1)$ background gauge transformations
+Indeed, in this case the modified background gauge transformations are

 with $\oint d\Lambda_i\in 2\pi\mathbb{Z}$, which is again a 3-group transformation law.
 These gauge transformations lead to a variation of the action that is now canceled by the 6$d$ anomaly-inflow action